-- Safe working practice and recruitment, vetting and Baring Service Checks, and employment procedures; - Health and Safety, Risk Assessment and Risk Management; - Behaviour policy and Guidelines to Managing Challenging Behaviour; - Anti-bullying and Diversity and Equal Opportunities policies and ethos; - Child Welfare/Child Protection Policies and Procedures; - Complaints and feedback mechanisms and procedures; - Philosophy and ethos; - Behaviour Policy/Code of conduct/education and behaviour contracts; - Whistleblowing, Equal Opportunities, Anti-bullying and Diversity and Equal Opportunities policies and ethos; - Feedback mechanisms and Complaints Procedure; - Curriculum planning and curriculum development; - Work experience, education visits and extra-curricular planning; - Commitment to the principles of the 'Every Child Matters' agenda; - Taking all reasonable measures to ensure that risks of harm to student's welfare are minimised; and - Taking all appropriate actions to address concerns about the welfare of a child, children, or adult working to agreed local policies and procedures in full partnership with other local agencies.
+- Safe working practice and recruitment, vetting and Baring Service Checks, and employment procedures. - Health and Safety, Risk Assessment and Risk Management. - Behaviour policy and Guidelines to Managing Challenging Behaviour. - Anti-bullying and Diversity and Equal Opportunities policies and ethos. - Child Welfare/Child Protection Policies and Procedures. - Philosophy and ethos. - Behaviour Policy/Code of conduct/education and behaviour contracts. - Whistleblowing, Equal Opportunities, Anti-bullying and Diversity and Equal Opportunities policies and ethos. - Feedback mechanisms and Complaints Procedure. - Curriculum planning and curriculum development. - Commitment to the principles of the 'Every Child Matters' agenda. - Taking all reasonable measures to ensure that risks of harm to student's welfare are minimized and: - Taking all appropriate actions to address concerns about the welfare of a child, children, or adult working to agreed local policies and procedures in full partnership with other local agencies.